 Spiritual Warfare Is Part Of Every Relationship We Have

-Here we are in the Month of Love, with Valentine’s Day almost upon us.
-But do most of us realize the deeper spiritual implications of love?
+Do we realize the deeper spiritual implications of love?
 Especially when love in human relationships is priceless and the thing the Enemy hates the most?

 Though we do not realize it, spiritual warfare is present and part of every relationship, whether it is between a husband and wife, a parent and child, friends, or us and God.
 When we marry, we do not realize that our spiritual ‘baggage’ is now added to the other person’s to create a new, more complex and intense set of spiritual patterns and problems.
 Simply put, when we are in covenant with someone else, we enter into an agreement with and come under the influence and control of the other person’s ‘demons’ as well.